philrb/philrb/README.md

 ### Hi there 👋

-👋 Hi there!
-I'm Phil, a software engineer with over a decade of experience, residing in sunny Los Angeles, California.
+👋 I'm Phil, a software engineer with over a decade of experience, residing in sunny Los Angeles, California.

 🌟 This new GitHub account marks the beginning of my journey in the open source community.
 Despite my years in the field, I've had limited opportunities to contribute.
 It's time for a change.